StereoKit/StereoKit-Docs/docs/preview/StereoKit-docs-API.md

   - `imageOn` — Image to use when the radio value is true.
   - `imageLayout` — This enum specifies how the text and image should be laid out on the radio.
 For example, `UIBtnLayout.Left` will have the image on the left, and text on the right.
   - returns — Will return true only on the first frame it is pressed!
-- `static bool UI.Radio(string text, bool active, Sprite imageOff, Sprite imageOn, UIBtnLayout imageLayout, Vec2 size)` — A Radio is similar to a button, except you can specify if it looks pressed or not regardless of interaction.
+- `static bool UI.Radio(string text, bool active, Sprite imageOff, Sprite imageOn, Color imageTint, UIBtnLayout imageLayout)` — A Radio is similar to a button, except you can specify if it looks pressed or not regardless of interaction.
 This can be useful for radio-like behavior!
 Check an enum for a value, and use that as the 'active' state, Then switch to that enum value if Radio returns true.
 This version allows you to override the images used by the Radio.
   - `text` — Text to display on the Radio and id for tracking element state.
 MUST be unique within current hierarchy.
   - `active` — Does this button look like it's pressed?
   - `imageOff` — Image to use when the radio value is false.
   - `imageOn` — Image to use when the radio value is true.
   - `imageLayout` — This enum specifies how the text and image should be laid out on the radio.
 For example, `UIBtnLayout.Left` will have the image on the left, and text on the right.
+  - `imageTint` — The Sprite's color will be multiplied by this tint.
+The default is White(1,1,1,1).
+  - returns — Will return true only on the first frame it is pressed!
+- `static bool UI.Radio(string text, bool active, Sprite imageOff, Sprite imageOn, UIBtnLayout imageLayout, Vec2 size, Align textAlign)` — A Radio is similar to a button, except you can specify if it looks pressed or not regardless of interaction.
+This can be useful for radio-like behavior!
+Check an enum for a value, and use that as the 'active' state, Then switch to that enum value if Radio returns true.
+This version allows you to override the images used by the Radio.
+  - `text` — Text to display on the Radio and id for tracking element state.
+MUST be unique within current hierarchy.
+  - `active` — Does this button look like it's pressed?
+  - `imageOff` — Image to use when the radio value is false.
+  - `imageOn` — Image to use when the radio value is true.
+  - `imageLayout` — This enum specifies how the text and image should be laid out on the radio.
+For example, `UIBtnLayout.Left` will have the image on the left, and text on the right.
   - `size` — The layout size for this element in Hierarchy space.
 If an axis is left as zero, it will be auto-calculated.
 For X this is the remaining width of the current layout, and for Y this is UI.LineHeight.
+  - `textAlign` — Where the text aligns within its allotted box. `Align.None` falls back to the element's natural alignment, which is generally what you want.
   - returns — Will return true only on the first frame it is pressed!
+- `static bool UI.Radio(string text, bool active, Sprite imageOff, Sprite imageOn, Color imageTint, UIBtnLayout imageLayout, Vec2 size, Align textAlign)` — A Radio is similar to a button, except you can specify if it looks pressed or not regardless of interaction.
+This can be useful for radio-like behavior!
+Check an enum for a value, and use that as the 'active' state, Then switch to that enum value if Radio returns true.
+This version allows you to override the images used by the Radio.
+  - `text` — Text to display on the Radio and id for tracking element state.
+MUST be unique within current hierarchy.
+  - `active` — Does this button look like it's pressed?
+  - `imageOff` — Image to use when the radio value is false.
+  - `imageOn` — Image to use when the radio value is true.
+  - `imageLayout` — This enum specifies how the text and image should be laid out on the radio.
+For example, `UIBtnLayout.Left` will have the image on the left, and text on the right.
+  - `size` — The layout size for this element in Hierarchy space.
+If an axis is left as zero, it will be auto-calculated.
+For X this is the remaining width of the current layout, and for Y this is UI.LineHeight.
+  - `textAlign` — Where the text aligns within its allotted box. `Align.None` falls back to the element's natural alignment, which is generally what you want.
+  - `imageTint` — The Sprite's color will be multiplied by this tint.
+The default is White(1,1,1,1).
+  - returns — Will return true only on the first frame it is pressed!
   - Example: see `UI.Radio` in StereoKit-docs-reference.md
-- `static bool UI.RadioAt(string text, bool active, Sprite imageOff, Sprite imageOn, UIBtnLayout imageLayout, Vec3 topLeftCorner, Vec2 size)` — A Radio is similar to a button, except you can specify if it looks pressed or not regardless of interaction.
+- `static bool UI.RadioAt(string text, bool active, Sprite imageOff, Sprite imageOn, UIBtnLayout imageLayout, Vec3 topLeftCorner, Vec2 size, Align textAlign)` — A Radio is similar to a button, except you can specify if it looks pressed or not regardless of interaction.
 This can be useful for radio-like behavior!
 Check an enum for a value, and use that as the 'active' state, Then switch to that enum value if Radio returns true.
 This version allows you to override the images used by the Radio.
   - `text` — Text to display on the Radio and id for tracking element state.
 MUST be unique within current hierarchy.
   - `active` — Does this button look like it's pressed?
   - `imageOff` — Image to use when the radio value is false.